Gastric Sleeve FAQs

-While any surgical procedure has risks, gastric sleeve surgery has been found to be one of the safest surgeries when compared to other surgeries.
+- While any surgical procedure has risks, gastric sleeve surgery has been found to be one of the safest surgeries when compared to other surgeries.
 At the New Jersey Bariatric Center, our gastric sleeve procedures are done laparoscopically with small incisions to reduce the risk of complications.

-Weight loss surgery, and significant weight loss in general, reduces or resolves many obesity-related conditions such as Type II Diabetes, Hypertension and Sleep Apnea .
+- Weight loss surgery, and significant weight loss in general, reduces or resolves many obesity-related conditions such as Type II Diabetes, Hypertension and Sleep Apnea .
 Gastric Sleeve surgery can reduce/resolve 95% of diabetes and 56% of heart disease, and reduce cancer-risk by more than 50%.
-Decreasing excess body weight not only improves or reduces obesity-related conditions but also physical, mental and social well being.
+Decreasing excess body weight not only improves or reduces obesity-related conditions but also physical, mental and social well-being.

-Gastric sleeve surgery typically takes around one hour to complete and is performed laparoscopically under general anesthesia.
-You may need to stay in the hospital for 1 day ] following the procedure.
+- Gastric sleeve surgery typically takes around one hour to complete and is performed laparoscopically under general anesthesia.
+You may need to stay in the hospital for 1 day following the procedure.

-The gastric sleeve procedure removes more than 80% of the stomach, reshaping the remainder of it into a sleeve, similar to the size and shape of a banana.
-Due to the characteristics of the procedure, a sleeve gastrectomy is an aggressive procedure that is unable to be reversed.
+- The gastric sleeve procedure removes more than 80% of the stomach, reshaping the remainder of it into a sleeve, similar to the size and shape of a banana.
+Due to the characteristics of the procedure, a sleeve gastrectomy is a procedure that is unable to be reversed.
 It decreases the size and capacity of the stomach, influencing gut hormones responsible for hunger, satiety and blood sugar.

 Timika Lost 101 lbs with Gastric Sleeve*